Click to Skip Ahead

 Never praise or reward the cat for aggressive behavior.
 This teaches the cat that aggression is the desired response, and not only will they continue to show similar signs, but they could also become even more aggressive.

 Don’t punish the cat for being aggressive, however.
-Your cat is unlikely to know what it is being punished for so it won’t rectify the problem and may cause anxiety.
+Your cat is unlikely to know what it is being punished for, so it won’t rectify the problem but may damage the bond between the two of you and trigger behavioral issues.

-Generally, you need to ignore the negative reaction by walking away from it.
+Generally, you need to praise and reinforce positive behavior and ignore the negative reaction by walking away from it.
 You can also attempt to distract the cat by providing something acceptable to attack or play with before it gets aggressive.

 Do Cats Actually Care About Their Owners?